csc301-fall2014/Proj-Morning-Team4-repo/phase2/Process.md

  - Tasks given: Everyone to install and learn Django

 #### Sprint 1: Daily Meeting 1  - October 24 via Facebook
- - Team members helped each other with the installation process of Django, Mysql and configuring the enviorment
+ - Team members helped each other with the installation process of Django, Mysql and configuring the environment

 ### <b>Sprint 1: Meeting 2</b> - October 25 in BA2270
  - MVP was split into 3 apps; Calendar, Courses/Schools, and Main/Registration